What’s a gateway product?

 So today, here are some rules of thumb for making your gateway product as appealing as it can be.

-1. Make the product cheap.
+1. Make your gateway product cheap.

 In general, first offers should be cheap.
 First offers should come out of disposable income.